The High Cost of Free Grace

 The gospel of grace is not a philosophy to debate or a lifestyle to adopt.
 It is the power of God that saves those who receive it.

 Grace is God blessing us for no other reason than he loves us.
 The good news reveals that the grace that sets us free is entirely free – there’s nothing to pay because Jesus paid it all.

-But buy into this message of grace and you will surely pay in other ways.
+But buy into this message of grace and you will pay in other ways.
 You may experience rejection, hostility, and possibly persecution.

 Talk about grace and you’ll experience trouble.

-Some people can’t handle it.
+Some people can’t handle grace.
 But what you may not appreciate is how much of that trouble comes from those who claim to know God.
 Look at how much trouble Jesus experienced at the hands of religious people.

 Remember this: Servants don’t get better treatment than their masters.
 If they beat on me, they will certainly beat on you.
 (John 15:20, MSG)

 An example: on any given day I receive messages warning me to stop telling people about grace.
 I regularly hear that I am sending people to hell because I refuse to put price tags on grace.
 This is normal.
 Tell people about the goodness of God, and you will get pushback, especially from religious bullies.

-Dealing with nasty comments is a tiny cost for telling people the good news of God’s grace.
-Here are eight more serious ways that you may pay a price:
+Dealing with nasty comments is a small price for telling people the good news of God’s grace.
+Here are eight more serious ways that you may pay: